Engaging workers on the Vietnam Labour Code reformStories Videos /07 January 2019

 - Equal pay between men and women for work of equal value

-In October, Investing in Women supported a consultation workshop on promoting gender equality in the Labour Code reform, attended by some 200 women and men from the drafting committee, National Assembly, government officials, private sector, international organisations, non-government groups, the civil society, the diplomatic community, and the media.
+In October 2018, Investing in Women supported a consultation workshop on promoting gender equality in the Labour Code reform, attended by some 200 women and men from the drafting committee, National Assembly, government officials, private sector, international organisations, non-government groups, the civil society, the diplomatic community, and the media.
+In 2016, Vietnam’s Ministry of Labour Invalids and Social Affairs asked Australia and UN Women to provide gender advice for the Labour Code revision.
+Watch the video below to learn more.